A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Introduction

 \section{Introduction}

 Oscillatory integral operators (OIOs), such as Fourier transforms and Fourier integral operators \cite{hormander1994fourier,candes2007fast}, are critical computational and theoretical tools for many scientific and engineering applications, such as signal and image processing, inverse problems and imaging, computer vision, quantum mechanics, and analyzing and solving partial differential equations (PDEs).
 The development of accurate and efficient algorithms for computing OIOs has profound impacts on the evolution of the pertinent research areas including, perhaps mostly remarkably, the invention of the fast Fourier transform (FFT) by Cooley and Tukey in 1965 and the invention of the fast multipole method (FMM) by Greengard and Rokhlin in 1987, both of which were listed among the ten most significant algorithms discovered in the 20th century.
 Among existing analytical and algebraic methods for OIOs, butterfly algorithms \cite{Eric_1994_butterfly,liu2021butterfly,li2015butterfly,Yingzhou_2017_IBF,Pang2020IDBF} represent an emerging class of multilevel matrix decomposition algorithms that have been proposed for Fourier transforms and Fourier integral operators \cite {Candes_butterfly_2009,Lexing_SFT_2009,Haizhao_2018_Phase}, special function transforms \cite{Tygert_2010_spherical,bremer2020SHT,Oneil_2010_specialfunction}, fast iterative \cite{michielssen_multilevel_1996,Eric_1994_butterfly,Yang_2020_BFprecondition} and direct \cite{Han_2013_butterflyLU,Liu_2017_HODBF,Han_2017_butterflyLUPEC,Han_2018_butterflyLUDielectric,Sadeed2022VIE,liu2023detecting,sheng2023domain} solution of surface and volume integral equations for wave equations, high-frequency Green's function ansatz for inhomogeneous wave equations \cite{liu2023fast,liu2022comparative,luqiabur16}, direct solution of PDE-induced sparse systems \cite{liu2021sparse,claus2023sparse}, and machine learning for inverse problems \cite{khoo2019switchnet,li2022wide}.
 The (matrix) butterfly algorithms leverage the so-called complementary low-rank (CLR) property of the matrix representation of OIOs after proper row/column permutation.
-The CLR states that judiciously selected submatrices exhibit numerical low ranks, known as the butterfly ranks, which stay constant irrespective of the matrix sizes.
+The CLR states that \ylrev{any submatrix with contiguous row and column index sets exhibits a low numerical rank if the number of the submatrix entries approximately equals the matrix size.
+These ranks are known as} the butterfly ranks, which stay constant irrespective of the matrix sizes.
 This permits a multilevel sparse matrix decomposition requiring $O(n\log n)$ factorization time, application time, and storage units with $n$ being the matrix size.

 Despite their low asymptotic complexity, the matrix butterfly algorithms oftentimes exhibit relatively large prefactors, i.e., constant but high butterfly ranks, particularly for higher-dimensional OIOs.
 Examples include Green's functions for 3D high-frequency wave equations \cite{Sadeed2022VIE,liu2023fast}, 3D Radon transforms for linear inverse problems \cite{deans2007radon}, 6D Fourier–Bros–Iagolnitzer transforms for Wigner equations \cite{de2017wigner,PhysRev.40.749}, 6D Fourier transforms in diffusion magnetic resonance imaging \cite{cheng2015joint} and plasma physics \cite{delzanno2015multi}, 4D space-time transforms in quantum field theories \cite{peskin2018introduction,Maas:2007uv}, and multi-particle Green's functions in quantum chemistry \cite{fetter2012quantum}.
 For these high-dimensional OIOs, the computational advantage of the matrix butterfly algorithms over other existing algorithms becomes significant only for very large matrices.